rogerscuall/ACE2LTM/README.md

 ## Synopsis

 Project to help in the migration from Cisco ACE to F5 LTM, all nodes, pools and virtual servers can be migrated to tmsh syntax.
-Also some counts of the number of objects can be done.

 ## Code Example